CloserToTheCenter/GleamReference/README.md

-# Gleam Cheatsheets
+# Gleam Thesaurus

-## This is a listing of
+## This is
-  - Common problems or tasks.
+  - A way to find the function you need.
-  - The standard library features best suited to each task.
+  - A guide to the Gleam standard library full of synonyms and alternatives.

 ## This is not
 - An exhaustive Gleam reference document.
 It explains the *why* and *where* of using standard library functions, but does not detail each function's full behavior.